Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • balneotherapy.

-Despite the fact that a hysterectomy is a rather complicated operation, disability after it is extremely rare, and a woman, after a recovery period, usually has no disability.
+Despite the fact that a hysterectomy is a fairly complex operation, disability after it is extremely rarely prescribed, and a woman, after a recovery period, usually has no disabilities.

-Disability after surgery to remove the uterus can be assigned only if the treatment of malignant tumors is ineffective or if severe complications are detected that cannot be completely eliminated.
+Disability after surgery to remove the uterus can be assigned only if the treatment of malignant tumors is unsuccessful or if severe complications are detected that cannot be completely eliminated.

-You can undergo an examination and get a result on the appointment of a disabled status in the hospital in which the hysterectomy was performed.
+You can undergo an examination and receive a result on the assignment of disabled status in the hospital where the hysterectomy was performed.

 Return to sexual activity

 It is allowed to resume sexual activity no earlier than 2 months after recovery.
-Even if the patient feels well and there are no complications, it is not recommended to return to sexual activity at an earlier date.
-Such a period of abstinence is necessary so that the internal seams are tightened, and all existing wounds have time to heal.
+Even if the patient is in good health and there are no complications, returning to sexual activity at an earlier date is not recommended.
+This period of abstinence is necessary so that the internal stitches are healed and all existing wounds have time to heal.

-According to experts, in terms of sensations, a woman will not feel any significant changes and will be able to fully enjoy her sexual life, as before.
+According to experts, in terms of sensations, the woman will not feel any significant changes and will be able to fully enjoy her sex life, as before.

 Consequences of removal of the ovaries and uterus

 Artificially induced menopause is most difficult for women of childbearing age to endure.
-In addition to the standard complications after removal of the uterus and ovaries, they have to endure severe hormonal disruptions and psychological discomfort.
+In addition to standard complications after removal of the uterus and ovaries, they have to endure severe hormonal imbalances and psychological discomfort.

 Often during the recovery period, patients begin to feel: